 \section{Stabilized non-injective applications}

-The same family also yields consequences when one allows non-injective maps.
+The same construction of Sections~\ref{s:3} and~\ref{s:4} also yields consequences when one allows non-injective maps.
 The reason is that one may add dummy generators without changing the large subgroup already lying in the equalizer.

 \begin{prop} For every integer $r\ge 5$, there exist homomorphisms

 to a free group $F$ such that $\alpha$ is injective, $\beta$ is not injective, and

 \end{prop}